Water Chemistry Water Chemistry — Can I Store Pool Chemicals Outside? Safe Storage Guide

 Liquid Chlorine

 Liquid chlorine can be stored outside if temperatures remain between 32-80°F. However, it loses potency faster outdoors than in cool, dark indoor storage.
-At 70°F, liquid chlorine loses about 1% potency per month, but this increases dramatically with temperature.
+At room temperature, liquid chlorine loses roughly 20% of its potency per month (about half-strength in three months), and much faster in heat.
 At 90°F, it can lose 50-60% potency monthly.

 Muriatic Acid